 The Viking Festival 2018 was held in another location, at Víðistaðatún park, where it all began, and which is a much bigger venue.
 Look up the Viking club on Facebook Rimmugýgur, for dates and participation in the Viking Festival.
-The next festival will be held on the 12th-15th of August 2021 and here is the Facebook event.
+The next festival will be held on the 15th - 19th of June 2022 - here is the Facebook event.

 Gudrun the Seeress from Denmark and Guðmann the Shaman from Iceland have a booth at the Viking Festival

 The Viking Village hosted the festival for many years, and a Middle Age market was set up in between and in front of the buildings of the Viking Village.
 The new location for the Viking festival is at Víðistaðatún park and the market is open from 13-19 with free entrance.